Suunto Race vs Samsung Galaxy Watch 8 Classic

 Who should buy each?

-Choose the Samsung Galaxy Watch 8 Classic if: you enjoy intuitive navigation with a rotating bezel, want advanced health metrics, or prefer a smartwatch that's ideal for everyday use.
+Choose the Samsung Galaxy Watch 8 Classic if: you want advanced health metrics like ECG and Body Composition, need longer battery life for extended use, or prefer the intuitive physical rotating bezel for navigation.
 (2.24 oz weight, 64 GB storage)

 Conclusion